WittmannF/quadcopter-best-practices/README.md

 Since the DDPG algorithm is already provided, your main goal is to define the reward function to make the agent learn your choice of task.
 Ideally this reward function should be continuous and differentiable.

 ### Main Tips
-- Ideally the reward function should be normalized between -1 and 1 (exept for colisions) in order to the NN better learn the gradients.
+- Ideally the reward function should be normalized between -1 and 1 (except for colisions) in order to the NN better learn the gradients.
 The method `np.clip` can be used for this purpose.
 Check the learning rate parameter in `Adam(lr=...)`.
 Lower learning rates might lead to better learning results.
 - In order to debug the agent, after training it is highly advisable to visualize it.
 Check the Visualization section.
 - Also try to visualize the reward function as a heatmap in order to better debug it.
 Check the visualization section as well.